1EdTech/casa-protocol/protocol.md

 ```

 All `Outlet` objects must define an `out` property containing an `OutletIdentity` object.

+All `OutletIdentity` objects must define the `name` property and may optionally define a `secret` property.
+The `name` property, as well as the `secret` property is defined, are used to identify an `Outlet` when it queries the engine.

 All `OutletIdentity` objects must contain a `local` property set to `true`.
 A `local` property set to `false` or not set instead denotes an `AdjOutPeerIdentity`, which is not valid for an `Outlet`.